 A dazzling, unruly portrait of American–occupied postwar Japan, Pigs and Battleships details, with escalating absurdity, the desperate power struggles between small-time gangsters in the port town of Yokosuka.
-Shot in gorgeously composed, bustling cinemascope, Pigs follows a young couple as they try to navigate Yokosuka’s corrupt businessmen, yakuza, and their own unsure future together.
-With its breakneck pacing and constantly inventive cinematography, this film marked Shohei Imamura as a major voice in Japanese cinema. —The Criterion Collection
+The film is shot in gorgeously composed, bustling cinemascope.

 Trucks crammed with black-market pigs, battleships filled with American soldiers -- they form parallel fleets, economic and military, enlisted in the same campaign: finishing off the transformation of Japan begun by the end of Edo.
 The only innocents here are the pigs -- civilians suffer but also connive -- recruited as brute trade's raw materials and as proxies for Japanese turning upon and consuming themselves.

 At times violent, at other darkly funny, this is an outstanding look into the Japanese underworld during the American occupation.
 You can definitely see an influence on future filmmakers like Scorsese.
 Those opening shots, and the closing sequences, are wonderful.
 The Criterion set truly does Imamura, and this film, justice.

 it is sort of a definitive masterpiece. imamura is immensely gifted in the manner in which he manages to parody the japanese nation under the americans as well as as presenting an insight into the lowest and most realistic of japanese classes. the visuals are beautiful, the script is snappy, funny and in the end philosophical. i just love how real everything becomes in an imamura film. there is only one.